azazellochg/fsc3D/README.md

 GPU code and Conda environment by Carl Negro.

-3DFSC Program Suite requires Miniconda 3 to run, and UCSF Chimera to visualize the outputs.
+3DFSC Program Suite requires Miniconda 3 to run, and UCSF Chimera or ChimeraX to visualize the outputs.

 **Important: this version of the software has been modified to work with updated dependencies (October 2023).
 I have tested it with cudatoolkit 11.8**